yobad/AppDevIII2024/project/Milestone1.md

 Each group must submit an informal team contract.
 One contract is submitted for the whole team and should be made available in the team’s GitHub repository for the project **as a markdown file**.

 A contract template is included in the GitHub classroom repository for this project and is also available [here](./TeamContractTemplate).
+It is also found in your project template.

 ### Epic User Stories